Create an app

 - On the Media Map card, click Choose.

 Click Preview to try an app before creating it.
 If the default settings meet your needs, you can publish it as is.
-If you want to make changes, you can choose to configure the app and customize it before publishing.
+If you want to make changes, you can configure the app and customize it before publishing.

 - If necessary, review and close the welcome window.

 The app is created based on the template you chose.
-The app configuration window provides several app settings and an interactive preview of your app, including buttons to view how the app will appear on a mobile device.
+The app configuration window provides several app settings and an interactive preview of your app, including options to view how the app will appear on a mobile device.

 Configure the app

-- Turn on the Legend setting.
+- Turn on Bookmarks.

 Next, you'll configure a splash screen to record your impressions of the map instead of making your recommendations in the email to your business partners.
 The splash screen will appear when they open the app and will include a button they can use to close the splash screen and explore the map themselves.

-- Turn on the Introduction panel setting.
+- Turn on Introduction panel.

 Additional options appear and the preview updates with a splash window that includes the map details.
 You'll modify the default content to share your impressions of the location options and your proposal.